BiLLY-J03l/Honeypot/README.md

 # Honeypot
-Setting up Honeypot using Cowrie and a Raspberry Pi 5
+Setting up Honeypot using Cowrie and a Raspberry Pi 5 and visualizing the logs with ELK stack

 ## Ping the Pi